sever-sever/vyos-kvm/README.md

 # vyos-kvm
-Adding VyOS instances with ansible
+Adding VyOS instances with ansible.

+Install VM's and provide ip address on eth0 via dhcp and ssh access to them via ssh-key.

 Params of VMs in file vars/guests.yml